MinaRashad/CRYPTO/README.md

               transposition('This is a Secret', 7) => 'T ehati sS eicsr' transposition('T ehati sS eicsr', 7, false) => 'This is a Secret'

+## monoAlphabetic:
+  monoAlphabetic(msg,keyPhrase,isEncrypt [optional] ) : isEncrypt default value is true if false it will decrypt instead

+  MonoAlphabetic Takes a Secert phrase instead of a number Here are some Examples:

+         monoAlphabetic('HelloWorld','secrt') => 'DTIILWLOIR'
+         monoAlphabetic('DTIILWLOIR','secrt' , false) =>  'HelloWorld'

+# Hashes:
 ## 32bit Integer:
    This is a hash which means It can not be decrypted by an Algorithm